bipy/streamera/README.md

     - **Client Mode**

         streamera client will try to reconnect to the server every 3 second when TCP connection is lost.
-And the maximum bufferd size is 180 frames, which is probably up to 6 seconds of the video.
+And the maximum buffered size is 180 frames, which is probably up to 6 seconds of the video.

     - **Server Mode**

         streamera server will continuously serve the incoming tcp connection, but the limit is set up to 1 client at the same time, which means **only one** video window will be shown during streamera server running.

-        To be simple, When current TCP connnection is lost, the server will wait for the next  incoming connection and start over the video streaming.
+        To be simple, When current TCP connection is lost, the server will wait for the next  incoming connection and start over the video streaming.

 - **Encoded Stream**